Equilibrium sequences of differentially rotating stars with post-merger-like rotational profiles

-\autoref{tab:physical_quantities} lists all relevant physical quantities for the three different sequences of equilibrium models.
+\interfootnotelinepenalty=10000 Tables~\ref{tab:physical_quantities} and \ref{tab:seqC_variants} list all relevant physical quantities for the three different sequences of equilibrium models.
 Since we want to compare these models to the corresponding models constructed with the KEH rotation law, we re-calculated sequences A, B (defined in \citealt{Stergioulas_etal_2004}) and C (defined in \citealt{Iosif_Stergioulas_2014}) with the KEH rotation law, using our standard resolution of $({\tt SDIV}\times {\tt MDIV})$=$(801\times401)$.
 For the KEH sequence A, we kept the same central energy density values and a rest mass of $M_0 = 1.506$ as in \citet{Stergioulas_etal_2004}, which resulted in slightly different $r_p / r_e$ (due to the different resolution) than those reported in \citet{Stergioulas_etal_2004}.
 In addition, for the KEH sequence C, we calculated an additional model with $r_p / r_e = 0.43$, in order to facilitate the comparison with the Uryu+ sequence C for the case of $\{\lambda_1, \lambda_2\}=\{2.0, 0.5\}$ (Figures~\ref{fig:seqBC_mass_Uryu_vs_KEH} and \ref{fig:seqBC_mass_vs_Re_Uryu_vs_KEH}), since the latter terminates at this axis ratio\footnote{The termination of sequence C with the Uryu+ rotation law is due to a limitation of the numerical scheme in {\tt rns} - the sequence has not reached the mass-shedding limit, as is evident from the $\Omega_e$ vs. $\Omega_K$ values of model C6 displayed in Table \ref{tab:seqC_variants}.}.
 The detailed properties of this additional model are displayed in Table \ref{tab:extra-C-KEH-model} in Appendix \ref{seq:extra-C-KEH-model}.
 In the Figures~\ref{fig:mass_vs_density_classic}, \ref{fig:surface_xz}, \ref{fig:seqA_mass_Uryu_vs_KEH}, \ref{fig:seqBC_mass_Uryu_vs_KEH}, \ref{fig:seqA_mass_vs_Re_Uryu_vs_KEH} and \ref{fig:seqBC_mass_vs_Re_Uryu_vs_KEH} that follow, all models have been constructed assuming $\{\lambda_1, \lambda_2\} = \{2.0,0.5\}$.